Webloyalty

-Webloyalty is an online marketing company, part of Affinion Group, that runs reward programmes 'Shopper Discounts & Rewards' and 'Complete Savings'.
-These programmes require a monthly subscription in return for access to discounts similar to those on a cashback website.
-Previously, Webloyalty's marketing practices have attracted significant controversy and substantial lawsuits.
+Webloyalty is an online marketing company, part of Affinion Group, that runs reward programs 'Shopper Discounts & Rewards' and 'Complete Savings'.
+These programs require a monthly subscription in return for access to discounts similar to those on a cashback website.
+Previously, the company's marketing practices have attracted significant controversy and substantial lawsuits.

 Its founding partner and CEO was Richard Fernandes, who stepped down from his role in May 2013.

 History

 Webloyalty launched its first online discount programs in the United States in 1999.
-It later launched the 'Shopper Discounts & Rewards' programme in the UK in 2007.
-It introduced its 'Remises & Réductions' programme in France in 2008 and 'Shoppen und Sparen' in Germany in 2010.
+It later launched the 'Shopper Discounts & Rewards' program in the UK in 2007.
+It introduced its 'Remises & Réductions' program in France in 2008 and 'Shoppen und Sparen' in Germany in 2010.

 In 2011, Webloyalty was acquired by American customer engagement company Affinion Group.
 Webloyalty launched 'Privilegios en Compras' in Spain and 'Acquisti e Risparmi' in Italy, with Ryanair as its primary launch client that same year.

-Webloyalty announced in February 2013 that it will expand its programmes into the Republic of Ireland.
+Webloyalty announced in February 2013 that it will expand its programs into the Republic of Ireland.

 Operations

-Webloyalty (and other loyalty programme companies) have contracts with popular retail websites to offer various 'online membership programmes'.
+Webloyalty (and other loyalty program companies) have contracts with popular retail websites to offer various 'online membership programs'.
 When a consumer has made a purchase on one of contracted retail websites, the consumer will be offered a cashback or money-off voucher for the next purchase via a pop-up ad or image banner.

 By clicking on the link, the consumer is offered a sign-up page where personal details are required to complete the registration for the service.
 The consumer is asked to fill in their personal details, payment method and agree with the terms and conditions.

 Up until 2010, Webloyalty and other loyalty companies used a different method for registration.
 Via the so-called 'data-pass', these companies were able to instantly make use of the consumer's credit card data after its initial purchase on the retailers’ website and bill the consumer a monthly membership fee.

-As the consumer was not prompted to enter their payment data again to register, many were unaware that clicking 'yes' enrolled them automatically in a monthly paid programme, often only discovering months later that they subscribed.
+As the consumer was not prompted to enter their payment data again to register, many were unaware that clicking 'yes' enrolled them automatically in a monthly paid program, often only discovering months later that they subscribed.

 This practice generated numerous complaints resulting in coverage on international newspapers and money advice websites.

 These practices were described as "misleading, but [...] not illegal'.

 This resulted in some retailers in the UK, including Debenhams and B&Q, to sever and suspend their links with Webloyalty after a wave of complaints.

-Webloyalty and other loyalty programme companies no longer makes use of the data-pass method.
+Webloyalty and other loyalty program companies no longer makes use of the data-pass method.

 They now require all consumers to manually re-enter their credit card details in order to register.